-For outdoor storage (exposed to the weather), besides the package recommended for indoor storage, the package must be covered with protection against dust, moisture and other foreign materials, using resistant canvas or plastic.

-- The package must be placed on platforms or foundations that ensure protection against dirt and moisture and keep it from sinking into the soil; - After the package is covered, a shelter must be erected to protect it against direct rain, snow and excessive sun heat.
+- For outdoor storage (exposed to the weather), besides the package recommended for indoor storage, the package must be covered with protection against dust, moisture and other foreign materials, using resistant canvas or plastic. - The package must be placed on platforms or foundations that ensure protection against dirt and moisture and keep it from sinking into the soil; - After the package is covered, a shelter must be erected to protect it against direct rain, snow and excessive sun heat.

-In case the motor remains stored for long periods (two months or more), it is recommended to inspect it regularly as specified in the section 3.3.3.11 of this manual.
+In case the motor remains stored for long periods (two months or more), it is recommended to inspect it regularly as specified in the section 3.3.2.11 of this manual.

-3.3.3.2 Separate parts
+3.3.2.2 Separate parts

-- In case separate parts have been supplied (terminal boxes, covers, etc.), these must be packed as specified in items Indoor Storage and Outdoor Storage of this manual; - Air relative humidity inside package must not exceed 50%. - Rolling bearings must not be subject to shocks, falls or storage with vibration or humidity, which can cause marks on the internal races or on the balls, reducing their useful life.
+- If parts are supplied separately (terminal boxes, end shields, etc.), these parts must be packed as specified in sections 3.3.2.1.1 and 3.3.2.1.2 of this manual. - The relative humidity inside the package must not exceed 50%. - Rolling bearings must not be subject to shocks, falls or storage with vibration or humidity, which can cause marks on the internal races or on the balls, reducing their useful life.

-3.3.3.3 Space heater
+3.3.2.3 Space heater